 The electric device works correctly with water based coolant.
-Plain water and glycol mixture with appropriate corrosive inhibitor is acceptable, for example, plain water with 50% glycol coolant content.
-Maximum allowed glycol content is 52%.
-For more information, see the product datasheet.
+Plain water with appropriate corrosive inhibitor is acceptable, for example, water with maximum of 50% glycol coolant.

-Ethylene glycol based Glysantin® G48® (includes also corrosion inhibitors) or similar can be used.
-Propylene glycol based coolants, like Splash® RV&Marine antifreeze, can also be used.
+Ethylene glycol based Glysantin G48 (includes also corrosion inhibitors) or similar can be used.
+Propylene glycol based coolants, like Splash RV&Marine antifreeze, can also be used.
 Propylene glycol is a relatively safe compound for humans and the environment.